-105 The DFN question whether mere negligence on the part of the Dehcho government should give rise to a cause of action in these circumstances.
+109 DFN believe the Dehcho Government should be compensated, at least in some circumstances.
+110 The DFN question whether mere negligence on the part of the Dehcho government should give rise to a cause of action in these circumstances.
 "Gross negligence" may be a more appropriate standard.

-106 DFN question whether the Dehcho Government should be paid for the use of its natural resources in Remediation.

-- 14.15.3 There is no permitting, licensing or screening required for access under 14.15.1 unless otherwise provided by Legislation enacted after Consultation with the Dehcho Government.
-107 - 14.15.4 Agents, employees and contractors of the Government of Canada and the Government of the Northwest Territories exercising access to the Dehcho Ndehe under 14.15.1 may employ any 108 mode of transport.
+- a) conduct Remediation under [Chapter]; or - b) use Specified Substances or other natural resources on Dehcho Ndehe to the extent necessary to conduct the Remediation. - 14.15.2 There is no fee, charge, rental or other compensation payable to the Dehcho Government for: - a) access under 14.15.1; - b) the use of Specified Substances or other natural resources111 under 14.15.1; or - c) any cost incurred by the Dehcho Government in relation to the access or Specified Substances and natural resources under 14.15.1. - 14.15.3 There is no permitting, licensing or screening required for access under 14.15.1 unless otherwise provided by Legislation enacted after Consultation with the Dehcho Government.112 - 14.15.4 Agents, employees and contractors of Canada and the Government of the Northwest Territories exercising access to the Dehcho Ndehe under 14.15.1 may employ any 113mode of transport.

-- 14.16.1 Unless otherwise agreed to by any Person exercising access and the Dehcho Government, a Person accessing the Dehcho Ndehe under 14.15.1 do so at their own risk and have no right of action against the Dehcho Government or any Dehcho Citizen for loss suffered or damage arising there from, except for death or injury to such Person or for damage to the property of such Person that results from a danger arising from the wilful or reckless conduct or by the negligent of the Dehcho Government or any Dehcho Citizen. - 14.16.2 Prior to accessing the Dehcho Ndehe under 14.15.1, the Government of Canada or the Government of the Northwest Territories, as applicable, shall give prior notice of such access to the Dehcho Government when it is practicable to do so.
+- 14.16.1 Unless otherwise agreed to by any Person exercising access and the Dehcho Government, a Person accessing the Dehcho Ndehe under 14.15.1 do so at their own risk and have no right of action against the Dehcho Government or any Dehcho Citizen for loss suffered or damage arising there from, except for death or injury to such Person or for damage to the property of such Person that results from a danger arising from the wilful or reckless conduct or by the negligent114 action of the Dehcho Government or any Dehcho Citizen. - 14.16.2 Prior to accessing the Dehcho Ndehe under 14.15.1, Canada or the Government of the Northwest Territories, as applicable, will give prior notice of such access to the Dehcho Government when it is practicable to do so.